Computing Possible and Certain Answers over Order-Incomplete Data: Extensions

 In other words, the operator ``groups by'' the values of $A_1,...,A_n$, and performs accumulation within each group, forgetting the order across groups.
 As for standard accumulation, we only allow group-by as an outermost operation, calling \PosRAaccgby the language of \PosRA queries followed by one accumulation operator with group-by.
 Note that the set of possible results is generally not a po-relation, because the underlying bag relation is not certain.

 We next study the complexity of \poss and \cert for \PosRAaccgby queries.
 Of course, whenever \poss and \cert are hard for some \PosRAacc query $Q$ on some kind of input po-relations, then there is a corresponding \PosRAaccgby query for which hardness also holds (with empty $\mathbf{A}$).
 The main point of this section is to show that the converse is not true: the addition of group-by increases complexity.
-Specifically, we show that the \poss problem for \PosRAaccgby is hard even on totally ordered po-relations and without the $\times_\dir$ operator:
+Specifically, we show that the \poss problem for \PosRAaccgby is hard even on totally ordered po-relations and without the $\times_\dir$ operator.
+This result contrasts with the tractability of \poss for \Plex queries (Theorem~\ref{thm:aggregw}) and for \Plexacc queries with finite accumulation (Theorem~\ref{thm:aggregwa}) on totally ordered po-relations.

 \begin{theorem} There is a \PosRAaccgby query $Q$ with finite and position-invariant accumulation, not using $\times_\dir$, such that \poss for $Q$ is NP-hard even on totally ordered po-relations. \end{theorem}